 South African rand strengthens as markets await Fed rate decision

-JOHANNESBURG, Nov 1 (Reuters) - The South African rand strengthened on Tuesday, as the dollar retreated ahead of the Federal Reserve's meeting, with investors entertaining the idea the U.S. central bank could shift to a less-aggressive policy narrative.
+JOHANNESBURG, Nov 1 (Reuters) - The South African rand strengthened on Tuesday, as the dollar retreated ahead of the Federal Reserve's meeting, with investors focusing on the idea the U.S. central bank could shift to a less-aggressive policy narrative.

 Improved risk sentiment in the market ahead of Fed decision has helped emerging market currencies such as the rand.

-The dollar index =USD, which measures the currency against six rivals, was last trading down 0.41% to 111.08.
+On the Johannesburg Stock Exchange, the Top-40 .JTOPI index closed 1.28% higher, while the broader all-share .JALSH index ended up 1.11%.

+Naspers NPNJn.J and Prosus PRX.AS were the top gainers, rallying more than 8%, after technology investment firms rejected as "untrue" a press report on a potential sale of its 28% stake in Chinese software and gaming giant Tencent 0700.HK.

-The South African government's benchmark 2030 bond ZAR2030= was stronger in early deals, with the yield down 5 basis points to 10.855%.
+The South African government's benchmark 2030 bond ZAR2030= was stronger in afternoon deals, with the yield down 5 basis points to 10.810%.

 ((Bhargav.Acharya@thomsonreuters.com))